K-LITE: Learning Transferable Visual Models with External Knowledge: Experimental Results

 {\em \textbf{\texttt{F2}}: The modularized approach is effective}.
-Our results in Table~\ref{tab:perf_imagelabel_imagecaption} reveal that training-evaluation inconsistency in terms of involving knowledge can dramatically degrade the model performance.
-For example in the 1st row, the baseline UniCL is pre-trained without knowledge, its performance decreases from 27.61\% to 5.26\% when knowledge is added in the evaluation stage.
+Our results in Table~\ref{tab:perf_imagelabel_imagecaption} reveal that training/test inconsistency in terms of involving knowledge can dramatically degrade the model performance.
+For example in the 1st row, the baseline UniCL is pre-trained without knowledge, its performance decreases from 28.16\% to 4.93\% when knowledge is added in the test stage.
 In contrast, in the 4th row, our \shortname{} is pre-trained with knowledge, its performance decrease from 33.44\% to 29.03\% if knowledge is excluded in the evaluation stage.
-Therefor, we consider a mudularized approach with 2-branch in the model.
+Therefore, we consider a modularized approach with 2-branch in the model.
 First, we continue pre-train our modularized model from a 32-epoch knowledge-free checkpoint by only updating the Adapters on knowledge-augmented image-text pairs for 10 epochs.
 It already shows a performance gain from 27.61\% to 28.40\%.
 This suggests a more affordable solution to obtain knowledge-augmented models from existing models.
-Moreover, we can further boost the performance to 28.90\% if we evaluate with two branches, each of which only passes its corresponding language version.
-Finally, we also train the modularized model from scratch, and it demonstrates a significant gain (absolute 4\%) on ImageNet-1K, but comparable results on the 20 datasets.
+We can further boost the performance to 28.90\% if we evaluate with two branches, each of which only passes its corresponding language version.
+Finally, we also train the modularized model from scratch, and it demonstrates a significant gain (absolute 4\%) on ImageNet-1K, and over 5\% improvement on the 20 datasets.
 For fair comparisons with knowledge-free models, we train our models with one branch in the rest of experiments.

 To demonstrate the performance of \shortname{} in the extreme large-scale settings, we leverage the largest checkpoint of Florence~\cite{yuan2021florence} trained on 800M image-text pairs, and continue pre-training the model on ImageNet-21K with external knowledge.
 It improves the zero-shot ImageNet-1K accuracy of Florence from 83.74\% to 85.80\%.
-As a ablation baseline, continuing pre-training without knowledge yields 85.35\%.
+As an ablation baseline, continuing pre-training without knowledge yields 85.35\%.
 The absolute 0.45\% performance gain shows that external knowledge can still benefit transfer learning, though a huge amount of pre-training data is employed.